apostrophecms/apostrophe-documentation/tutorials/schema-guide/schema-guide.md

 ### Guide to schema field types

-You can find a list of all Schema Field Types and a detailed reference for each of them in the [Schema Field Type Reference](/other/schema-reference.md).
+You can find a list of all Schema Field Types and a detailed reference for each of them in the [Schema Field Type Reference](/other/field-types.md).
+You can also find a list of related properties in the [Schema Property Reference](/other/field-properties.md).